kohxuan/EYOpenScienceAIDataChallengeProgram/README.md

 <br>

 ### 🏆 Results
-We are proud to announce that our team, **DatAi**, achieved significant recognition in the **2025 EY Open Science AI and Data Challenge: Cooling Urban Heat Islands**.
+We are proud to announce that our team, **DatAi**, achieved significant recognition in the **2025 EY Open Science AI and Data Challenge: Cooling Urban Heat Islands (External Participants)**.
 Our project was ranked:
-- **79th internationally** out of 2076 participants.
+- **69th internationally** out of 2076 participants.
 - **11th in Malaysia**, showcasing our strong regional performance.

    Our model achieved an accuracy of **96.78%**, demonstrating its effectiveness in predicting urban heat patterns.